Falafel with Tahini Sauce

 Fry in 2 inches of oil at 350 degrees until golden brown (5-7 minutes).
 Serve with Tahini Sauce.

-Tahini Sauce 1/2 cup of organic Tahini 1-2 clove finely crushed garlic Pinch of salt 1/4 cup fresh lemon juice 1 tbsp organic olive oil Garnish sumac and parsley Add all the ingredients in a bowl and add enough warm water to achieve the desired consistency until you have it perfect.
+Tahini Sauce 1/2 cup of light colored seeds organic Tahini 1-2 clove finely crushed garlic Pinch of salt 1/4 cup fresh lemon juice 1 tbsp organic olive oil Garnish sumac and parsley Add all the ingredients in a bowl and add enough warm water to achieve the desired consistency until you have it perfect.
 Wrap it and refrigerate for a couple of hours.
 Garnish with sumac or Paprika and parsley.
-Enjoy! serve with cut up lemons, and as a sandwich with pita bread, parsley, tomatoes, pickles and cucumbers.
+Enjoy! serve with slice cut up lemons, and as a sandwich with pita bread, parsley, tomatoes, pickles and cucumbers.

 Leaving Cyprus, going throght Egypt and on our way to Africa.
 My dad, sister and I in the middle, waiting to be served Falafel with Hummus.
 One of my favorite dish!